Ipoh railway station

-The Ipoh railway station is a Malaysian train station located at the south-western side of and named after the capital city of Ipoh, Perak.
+The Ipoh railway station is a Malaysian train station located on the heart of and named after the capital city of Ipoh, Perak.
 It serves as the main railway terminal for the state under Keretapi Tanah Melayu offering KTM ETS services, as well as handling freight trains.
 Although there are nine tracks, only four are electrified and three of the electrified tracks are used for the ETS service.
 The remaining six other tracks are used for freight trains.

 Designed by Arthur Benison Hubback, the current station was officially opened in 1917.
 Affectionately known as the Taj Mahal of Ipoh by its locals, the building also houses a station hotel called the Majestic Hotel.

 Location and locality

 The station is located at Jalan Panglima Bukit Gantang Wahab where the road also locates the Ipoh Main Post Office, Ipoh Court Complex and also Ipoh Town Hall.
-Other places like Birch Memorial Clock Tower, Padang Ipoh, Tun Razak Library and State Mosque is also located nearby.
+Other places like Birch Memorial Clock Tower, Padang Ipoh, Tun Razak Library and State Mosque are also located nearby.

-This station serves generally towards the Ipoh city area with passengers comes from many parts of the city, with exception of southwestern parts like Lahat and Pengkalan which is closer to Batu Gajah station instead.
-Accessibility and service factor also influence passenger from some other towns nearby to alight at this station, even goes as far as Sungai Siput.
+This station serves generally towards the Ipoh city area with passengers coming from many parts of the city, except southwestern parts like Lahat and Pengkalan which is closer to Batu Gajah station instead.
+Accessibility and service factors also influence passengers from some other towns nearby to alight at this station, even going as far as Sungai Siput.

-While originally there's a few station that serves different parts of the city like Tasek and Tanjong Rambutan, many of them either made limited or closed after the electrification projects of the tracks, causing Ipoh becoming not only the central station, but also the only station that serve most part of the cities.
+While originally there were a few stations that serve different parts of the city like Tasek and Tanjong Rambutan, many of them were either made limited or closed after the electrification projects of the tracks, causing Ipoh to become not only the central station, but also the only station that serves most of the cities.

 Early history

-The first Ipoh station was constructed in 1894 as railway tracks for the Perak Railway (PR) were first laid along Ipoh, serving the town for 20 years through the final years of the PR and its consolidation into the Federated Malay States Railways (FMSR).
+The first Ipoh station was constructed in 1893 as railway tracks for the Perak Railway (PR) were first laid along Ipoh, serving the town for 20 years through the final years of the PR and its consolidation into the Federated Malay States Railways (FMSR).

-In 1914, construction of a second station and hotel to replace the first station began; dogged by material shortages and escalating costs of labour during the Great War, the station was only completed in 1917.
-The new double-storey station building was constructed with vastly larger space to not only house railway offices, but also Majestic Hotel, an enclose hotel that also boasted a restaurant and a bar.
+In 1914, construction of a second station and hotel to replace the first station began; dogged by material shortages and escalating costs of labor during the Great War, the station was only completed in 1917.
+The new double-story station building was constructed with vastly larger space to not only house railway offices, but also Majestic Hotel, an enclose hotel that also boasted a restaurant and a bar.
 Originally offering 17 bedrooms which directly grant access to the second floor loggia, the hotel upgraded its number of rooms to 21 in 1936.

 For over 80 years, through the operational years of the FMSR and its eventual successor, Malayan Railways, the station's overall layout has remained largely unchanged since its construction due to minimal upgrading exercises throughout the wider Peninsular Malaysian railway network.